 Intangible assets that have an indefinite useful life are not subject to amortisation and are tested annually for impairment, or more frequently if events or changes in circumstances indicate that the carrying amount may not be recoverable.
-Other assets are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be carrying amount may not be recoverable.
+Other assets are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.